(a comical sort of person...)

 you look like an idiot!"

-She aquired a green leather vest from Lewd Lloyd that year, to the relief of everyone in
+She acquired a stylish green leather vest that year, to the relief of everyone in

-the neighborhood, and she and her husband built a shoppe the following year.
+the neighborhood, and she and her husband built a shoppe the following summer.

-There was one good memory of those "Wizard costumes" that first year though, as the
+There was one good memory of those "Wizard Costumes" that first year though,

 Don White (all of whom were also dressed like Wizards!) cordially invited the